Registering a residential service

 • make sure that the premises are no longer operating as a residential service

-• ensure other stakeholders including local government authorities and Queensland Fire and Emergency Services are informed that the premises is no longer a residential service.
+• ensure other stakeholders including local government authorities and Queensland Fire Department are informed that the premises is no longer a residential service.

 If you need more information on registering a residential service, you can: